 - Food Technology

-At KS4/KS5 pupils have the opportunity to choose option subjects, providing pupils access to a wide range of subjects and qualification opportunities Option subjects include:
+At KS4/KS5 pupils have the opportunity to choose option subjects, providing pupils access to a wide range of subjects and qualification opportunities.
+Option subjects include but are not limited to:

 - Home Cooking Skills BTEC Level 1 and Level 2